 Derived products are aggregations of data, summary statistics and information products including charts, maps or graphs.
 Wildlife Insights may produce derived products to provide the public with timely information that captures large-scale biodiversity trends.
 In order for these metrics to be relevant and effective, the inclusion of recent or even near-real time information is key.
 Wildlife Insights endeavors to support this need, while respecting the data privacy terms of your dataset and ensuring data attribution.

 If your data is used, WI will provide attribution as required by the Creative Commons license assigned to the data.
-Attribution may include using your organization name and logo.

-Wildlife Insights permits data providers to embargo data for up to 24 months.
-Two extensions of up to 12 months each may be requested by sending an email to [email protected] Extension requests will be reviewed and approved by Wildlife Insights on a case by case basis.
-The embargo period is applied to an entire project, but is measured separately for each deployment (i.e., a unique placement of a camera in space and time).
 Embargoed data will not be available to users outside of your project.
 However, the metadata of any embargoed project will still be available in the public database.
 Note that by signing the Terms of Use, you provide Wildlife Insights and Wildlife Insights core partners permission to use your data, including embargoed data, to develop derived products.
 These derived products may be displayed on the Wildlife Insights website or used in presentations, for example, but will not be used in peer review publications without your consent.

-You may remove unintended uploads if the removal is completed within 48 hours after data is uploaded to Wildlife Insights.
-After this brief period, you may only remove data from Wildlife Insights by sending a request to [email protected] Wildlife Insights administrators will review requests and grant approvals on a case by case basis.
+After this limited period, you may only remove data from Wildlife Insights by sending a request to [email protected].
+Wildlife Insights administrators will review requests on a case by case basis.

 If your account is deleted, your data will remain in the Wildlife Insights database.
 Your public data will remain accessible to other users and your embargoed data will remain embargoed through the end of the embargo period.
 If you are an organization administrator and delete your account, you will be prompted to assign another user to the administrator role.